darkanakin41/darkanakin41/README.md

 ### Hi there, I'm Pierre LEJEUNE - aka darkanakin41 👋

-- 🔭 I am currently working on few personnal projects such as [ScoopTurn], [eSport's Results] and [docker-devbox-ddb] !
+- 🔭 I am currently working on few personnal projects such as [AlticaRP], [project-toolbox-cli] and others private !
 - 🌱 I am always learning new things to improve my skillset, such as npm, VueJS, Python
 - 🎮 I am a fan of video games !